 More About Microfibers

 Microfibers are in the same family of pollution as microplastics (particles of plastic that are smaller than 5mm in length).
 Much of our clothing is made with synthetic fibers.
 When we wash synthetic fabrics, these fibers break free and escape into wastewater streams.
 Filtration systems fail to catch most of these microfibers.
 Unfortunately, this allows microfiber pollution to ultimately end up in our water systems where it causes problems for wildlife.
-To learn more about microplastics and microfibers Click Here.
+To learn more about microplastics and microfibers check out our blogs: What Is Microfiber Pollution?&What Are Microplastics?

 A - For most standard washing machines one Cora Ball will be enough.
 However, for families with extra-large washing machines, you can add up to three.